prototypefund/reproducible-website/_events/berlin2017/ecosystemrpm.md

 PEP 552 - use source hash instead of mtime

-OpenSUSE: open build service, produce "buildenv file", including hashes of build inputs
+openSUSE: open build service, produce "buildenv file", including hashes of build inputs

 osc - client tool to build package locally; this tool is also packaged for Debian